Car Insurance Jargon Buster

 - On motorways

-The insurance premium is the total amount of money you must pay for your insurance policy, or simply the price of your insurance.
-This can usually be paid in one lump sum or by direct debit over the course of the policy term.
+The insurance premium is the total amount of money you have to pay for your insurance policy – in simple words, it’s the price of your insurance.
+The premium can usually be paid in one lump sum or by direct debit throughout the policy term.

-The registered keeper is the person who uses the car day to day and drives it most often.
-The registered keeper is different to the legal owner who is simply the person who paid for the car.
+The registered keeper is the person who uses the car day to day and drives it the most.
+The registered keeper is different to the legal owner who is the person who paid for the car.

 Social, Domestic and Pleasure